The following examinations are administered through our vendor, Prometric, on an ongoing basis:

 Do Prometric Centers have facilities for special accommodations such as signers, wheelchairs, or readers?

 Yes, all Prometric Centers comply with the requirements of the Americans with Disabilities Act.
 Most special needs can be accommodated with permission and prior approval of the CDCA.
 Instructions on how to request Special Accommodations can be found by going to – Exam Registration Instructions.
+Do not contact Prometric to schedule an appointment before you receive a final response from CDCA regarding your accommodation request.

-The best time is as soon as possible once you register, pay, and receive an eligibility ID.
+The best time is as soon as possible once you register, pay, and receive an Eligibility ID.
 The sooner you take your exam, the more time you have to retake it if you should fail on your first attempt.
 All parts of the ADEX Examination (clinical or computer-based) must be successfully completed within 18 months.
 Please access Dental Exams and Dental Hygiene Exams for specific time frame information.

 When do I receive my result?